 How Does a 4-of-a-Kind Hand Rank?

-For example, hand would rank higher than
+For example, poker hands chances of winning would rank higher

 Even though the Quad Queens have an ace kicker and the Quad Kings have a two kicker, hand ranks higher than